 Koji has been the secret to Japanese delicious fermented foods such as miso, seasonings including soy sauce, mirin, rice vinegar and drinks such as sake and amaze.
 I am sure you know them, right?
 There are two meaning to koji.
 First one is koji fungus itself called Aspergillus oryzae.
 It is sometimes also called koji-kin or koji- starter.

-However Koji is often referred when the koji-starter is fermented within steamed grains or legumes such as rice, barely or soybeans.
-Rice koji which is koji mixed with rice is the popular and is easily accessible in any large Asian grocery store and online!
+However Koji is often referred when the koji-starter is fermented within steamed grains or legumes such as rice, barley or soybeans.
+Rice koji which is koji mixed with rice is popular and is easily accessible in any large Asian grocery store and online!

 Let me tell you the power of koji!!!
 You will be blown away how fabulous the koji is!

 First, I would like to talk about how nutritious the koji fermented foods are!